AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student/class name, assignment name)
+One or more details are missing or invalid
   * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

-* 1b.
+* 2a.
 Target does not exist
-  * 1b1.
+  * 2a1.
 EduBook informs the tutor that the student or class does not exist.

   Use case ends.

-* 2a.
+* 3a.
 Assignment already unassigned from a student
-  * 2a1.
+  * 3a1.
 EduBook informs the tutor that the assignment has already been unassigned from the student.

   Use case ends.

-* 2b.
+* 3b.
 Assignment already unassigned from a class
-  * 2b1.
+  * 3b1.
 EduBook informs the tutor that the assignment has already been unassigned from all students in the specified class.

   Use case ends.